 Training for the Diversity of Criminal Justice Careers

 Utah schools currently offer a range of criminal justice degree programs that can qualify you to apply for many entry-level posts.
 Advanced criminal justice training for working professionals can prepare you for advancement.

 If you're looking to enter a criminal justice career in law enforcement, the breadth of opportunities should amaze you.
 In Utah alone, you can serve in police, sheriffs, state highway, and corrections agencies.
 Each municipality in Utah hires officers, detectives, and forensics officers.

 In the federal government, graduates of Utah criminal justice degree programs can apply for positions with the Department of Homeland Security, the Federal Bureau of Investigation, U.S. Drug Enforcement Administration, U.S. Marshals, Bureau of Alcohol, Tobacco, Firearms, and Explosives, Customs and Border Protection, Immigration and Customs Enforcement, and the U.S. Secret Service.

 Federal Law Enforcement Agencies Hiring

-Your degree in criminal justice has so many applications in today's world.
-And Utah schools help pave your way into this rewarding profession.
+Your degree in criminal justice can have many applications in today's world.
+And Utah schools can help pave your way into this rewarding profession.